Derrinturn

 The main road through Derrinturn is the R403 regional road.

-The village had a population of 1,602 in 2016.
-From 1961 to 2016, the population increased from 183 to 1,602 (an increase of 875%).
-In the 20 years between 1996 and 2016, the population tripled (from 544 to 1,602 people).
+The population was 1,837 as of the 2022 census, an increase of 1000% from 1961 when only 183 people lived in the village.

 Derrinturn has one Roman Catholic church and a primary school St. Conleth's (Naomh Connlaodh).

 Derrinturn townland has an area of 132.40 ha.
 It borders the townlands of Ballyhagan to the west, Ballyshannon to the east, Coonagh to the east, Dreenan to the south, Newbury Demesne to the north, and Rathmore to the south.